Juvenile Law Attorney - Juvenile Law Lawyer

 Juvenile Defense Attorneys Useful juvenile links Juvenile Defense Attorneys Return Home

-NOTE: The juvenile crime, juvenile defense, juvenile criminal defense, juvenile rights, juvenile tried as an adult, criminal defense, serious felony or other legal defense information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer or attorney client relationship.
+NOTE: The informaiton provided on this page concerning sealing of juvenile records should not be construed to be formal legal advice nor the formation of a lawyer or attorney client relationship.
 The web site of the Law Offices of George Kita has been designed to provide educational information only and is not intended to offer legal advice.
 His practice is limited to Southern California Courts.
 There is no express or implied intent to solicit business from outside of California.
 Nothing herein is intended to constitute a guarantee, warranty or prediction regarding the outcome of your legal matter.
 Every case is different and outcomes will vary depending on the unique facts and legal issues of your case.